TeYuanLiu/teyuanliu.github.io/_notes/2021-08-02-javascript-node-properties-type-tag-contents.md

 ---
-title: "JavaScript 95 - Node properties: type, tag and contents"
+title: "JavaScript Info 2.1.5 - Node properties: type, tag and contents"
 excerpt: "This time we take a more in-depth look at DOM nodes."
 categories:
 tags: JavaScript DOM